 You can find a COVID-19 vaccine appointment near you at vaccines.gov.
 You can also text your ZIP code to 438829 or call 1-800-232-0233 to find locations near you.
 Each of these resources is endorsed by the CDC.

 Every vaccine taken decreases the risk and prevents the spread of COVID-19.
 The more people who get vaccinated quickly the better, as it means better protection for everyone and a faster road toward “back to normal.”

-The symptoms may also impact blood sugar levels – sending them slightly high or slightly low – so check levels frequently, stay hydrated, and be familiar with your sick day routine.
+The symptoms may also impact blood sugar levels—sending them slightly high or slightly low—so check blood sugar levels frequently, stay hydrated and be familiar with your sick day routine.
 The mild symptoms your child may experience after the vaccine are significantly safer and more easily managed than potentially getting COVID-19 itself.

-In September, Pfizer CEO Albert Bourla said to expect data on the COVID-19 vaccine for ages two to four “before the end of the year.”
-The company is also currently running trials for ages six months to two years, but have not yet announced an expected timeline for this age group.
+In September, Pfizer CEO Albert Bourla said to expect data on the COVID-19 vaccine for ages 2 to 4 “before the end of the year.”
+The company is also currently running trials for ages 6 months to 2 years, but have not yet announced an expected timeline for this age group.